-Call for Applications 2020!
-The Graduate School of East Asian Studies (GEAS) is delighted to offer a 3-year PhD programme with a regional focus on East Asia (China, Japan, Korea) beginning October 1st, 2020.
-These opportunities are available to international students.
+Call for Applications 2023!
+The Graduate School of East Asian Studies (GEAS) is delighted to offer a 3-year PhD programme with a regional focus on East Asia (China, Japan, Korea) beginning October 1st, 2023.
+These scholarships are available to international students.

 The Graduate School of East Asian Studies (GEAS) has three basic goals first, GEAS combines area studies research on East Asia with thorough, discipline-based methodological training and strong language and cultural competence.
 Its training program is interdisciplinary with special emphasis on historically and culturally informed social science inquiry.

 A valuable offer for international applicants to study in Germany.